Railways

 Former railway station in the village of Frørup, today a private residence.
 During the years when the railway was operating, the red buildings in the background were warehouses.
 (Photo copyright © by Kaj Halberg)

-Former railway bridge, spanning the Ørbæk River near the village of Bynkel.
+Today, the railway between Nyborg and Svendborg has been invaded by bushes and trees.
+This picture shows a bridge, spanning the Ørbæk River near the village of Bynkel.
 Another bridge on this railway is seen atop this page.
 (Photo copyright © by Kaj Halberg)

 Copenhagen Central Station was inaugurated in 1911.
 It services more than 100,000 passengers daily.